Deaf Storytelling Project

 2022: The Deaf coaching team included Alyson Urdahl and Brian Peters.
 The fourth annual Deaf StorySlam was held in-person in November.
 The theme was “Explosive Encounters”, and this year Lucas Freimuth designed a new DSP logo as well as a show image.

-2023: Ex FabulaĀ incorporated ASL interpretation into multiple ‘regular season’ Slams in spring 2023.
-Based on recommendations from the planning committee, we plan to offer ASL workshops in fall 2023 and the fifth annual Deaf StorySlam in spring 2024.
+2023: Ex Fabula incorporated ASL interpretation into multiple ‘regular season’ Slams in spring 2023.
+Based on recommendations from the planning committee, we plan to shift project activities to the spring.

 A drawing of hands held in the 'L' position with two eyes in between.
 The eyes have multicolored circles in the irises.